mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/monitor-services/index.md

 enterprise: false
 ---

-You can monitor deployed DC/OS services from the CLI and UI.
+You can monitor deployed DC/OS&trade; services from the CLI and UI.

 # Monitoring {{ model.packageRepo }} services

 ## CLI

 From the DC/OS CLI, enter the `dcos service` command.
-In this example you can see the installed DC/OS services Chronos, HDFS, and Kafka.
+In this example you can see the installed DC/OS services for Chronos, HDFS&trade;, and Kafka&reg;.

 ```bash
 dcos service